 Myth #2: It can lead to addiction

-There is a misunderstanding that kava is addictive.
+There are kava myths floating around that it’s addictive.
 While there are historical cases where people have “craved” kava after using it, many of those have been linked to using kava with other substances.
 Most of these date back to colonial times, when there was a lack of understanding of kava, and it was often being used with other things, like alcohol.

 There are two kinds of addiction: chemical addiction and behavioral addiction.
 Chemical addiction is what happens in most drugs and alcohol.
 The substance itself can lead to chemical changes in your brain that make it work differently.
 Behavioral addiction is more psychological and involves persistent, repetitive behaviors that you continue even when there is no benefit.
 There are no physical changes but the feeling or habit of doing something is what is addictive.